Here is a review of two of his books that clearly show his deep attachment to India.

 Later, he gives us a comparative analysis of electricity, a candle, and a kerosene lamp.
 And guess who the WINNER is!
 The kerosene lamp wins here because of its dependability factor.

 Here Ruskin provides the history of the LANDOUR BAZAAR in Mussoorie, a popular hill station in the Indian State of Uttrakhand.
 He tells us that the bazaar came up to fulfill the needs of the sick and wounded British soldiers admitted to the Military Hospital that was built in 1827.

 But now, the writer says, the bazaar mostly caters to the local communities.
 The most popular shops seem to be the Silversmiths and the Scrap (Kabari) shops.

-Then Ruskin shares the story of an old peanut-seller. he tells us that the peanut-seller has been a constant and eternal feature at the dark windy corner in the bazaar.
+Then Ruskin shares the story of an old peanut seller. he tells us that the peanut seller has been a constant and eternal feature in the dark windy corner of the bazaar.

 Next, Ruskin talks about the owner of a tea shop, that is – a loose stone structure with a tin roof.
 The writer points out that it is difficult to tell how old the tea-shop owner is, who in turn can not recollect how old his shop is.

 In this scenario, Ruskin gives us a very evocative statement that in the isolation of the hills, life is simply a matter of yesterday, today, and tomorrow.

 On hearing the word Postman, one gets transported back to the days when “Mail” had another meaning than the “E-Mail” that is an indispensable element of our communication now.